 The attack of ransomware on WordPress websites is nothing new.
 Last year, WannaCry ransomware made several headlines in the newspaper.
 Even though the frequency of such attacks has reduced recently, experts believe that such attacks may increase in the near future.
 It is wiser for the small businesses not to sync all the crucial data on their corresponding websites.

 Use the Website’s Web Server to Host Phishing Pages

 Phishing pages or websites are those landing pages which the hackers create within the attacked site to collect information from the users.
 Since it is difficult for the average users to distinguish between a real webpage and a phishing page, they end up sharing their personal information on the phishing page rather willingly.

-They may imitate the appearance of a popular website like Facebook or Gmail which has a huge number of users.
-So when a visitor encounters such phishing website, they assume it to be the real Facebook/Gmail login page.
+They may imitate the appearance of a popular website like Facebook or Gmail, which has a vast number of users.
+So when a visitor encounters such a phishing website, they assume it to be the real Facebook/Gmail login page.
 As the user tries to log in to that page, the hackers steal that login credentials to use it for any nefarious purpose.

 Steal the Website’s Server Bandwidth

 Bandwidth is a bunch of wires or fiber that connects a server to a single network.
 Internet service providers (ISPs) often put a limitation on bandwidth usage since loading it with too much data transmission can slow down the whole system.
 For this reason, hackers often hack a website and steal their bandwidth to host their activities.